krex4715/FIR_jh_Lee/CURL_to_gym/README.md

 | :------------------------------: | :--------------------------------------------: | :--------------------------------------------: |
 |         `Step 5000`                |                 `Step 10000`                 |                   `Step 15000`                 |
 | ![step5000](./img/sac/sac5000.gif)   |         ![step10000](./img/sac/sac10000.gif)   |         ![step10000](./img/sac/sac15000.gif)     |

-Even CURL is raw Pixel Based Learning Methods, but we can see the Sample Efficient of CURL :  CURL Algorithm learning was as good as learning with physical information. (in case of CartPole)